baz44/cat_generator/README.md

 bundle exec cat_generator [browser|file|fact]
 ```

-it will open the photo in browser by default if no option is given
+* browser (default): will open the photo in the default browser
+* file: will save the photo on your desktop
+* fact: will print the next cat fact

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake rspec` to run the tests.
+Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/cat_generator.
+Bug reports and pull requests are welcome on GitHub at https://github.com/baz44/cat_generator.

 ## License